 Pump Up Your Outdoor Industry Brand Sales With Targeted Paid Ad Amplification in 2018

 Creating great content is only the first step for your online marketing efforts.
 Smart marketers will tell you 20% of your resources should go into creating the content.
 The other 80%?
 Use it to promote that content.
-There's no question that, in the modern landscape, a big part of your marketing strategy is digital.
+There's no question that, in the modern landscape, a big part of your marketing and sales strategy is digital (see our Digital Sales Strategies for the Outdoor Industry).
 Consumers and businesses alike are almost always online -- and you want to be able to reach them and observe their behavior where they spend the most time.

 Today I have Sergey Dubinin with me.
 I think of Sergey as Mr. Amp Man a Marvel Super Hero type guy because his super power as a Paid Media Strategist at Revenue River is to bust through all the channel sirens calling you to spend your money to "amplify" your content with them.
 Sergey works to assure that someone does not, as Steve Miller sings, "take your money and run" leaving you with no trackable positive return on your ad investment.

 R- Sergey, welcome.
 You have a background in Search Engine Optimization and Management through stints with some big brands, like Audi.
 Decision makers in an outdoor industry brand company have been hammered pretty hard about "get your organic search" results up through great content, then they get hit with, "that's not enough, you got to amplify."
 What is the amplification of content mean and what are the key components in your experience to a return-drive amplification strategy?

 S- Successful digital marketing today must start with a company producing powerful, valuable that will assist the reader in identifying or solving a problem/challenge they face.
 The company must publish frequently, use a concept like 10x content, and execute solid SEO best practices as their first priority in the driving results from organic sources.